brumocas/RL_Project/README.md

 ### 1. **Reinforcement Learning (RL)**
    - The AI agent learns to navigate the maze by interacting with the environment and receiving rewards based on its actions.
+   - The agent uses the **Proximal Policy Optimization (PPO)** algorithm, a state-of-the-art RL algorithm, to optimize its policy.

 ### 2. **Reward Shaping**
    - Reward shaping is implemented to guide the agent towards desirable behaviors by modifying the reward function.